 Welcome Steve Schibsted

 It is with pleasure that we introduce and welcome Rev. Dr. Steve Schibsted, our new Interim Senior Pastor.
 As Interim, Steve will provide pivotal leadership to the church, staff and Session during this transition period as we prepare to call a permanent Senior Pastor.
 An announcement letter from Session was emailed to the congregation on Friday, May 12.
-Steve's first day at First Pres will be Monday, June 19, 2017.

 Steve is an ordained PC(USA) pastor with more than twenty years of experience working in large, multi-staff churches.
 Born and raised in Southern California, Steve grew up in a non-Christian home and came to faith in junior high.
 His first connection to the PC(USA) came when he worked as a youth intern in Santa Barbara.
 This early ministry experience later led to leadership roles in youth ministries at Mount Hermon and the Director of Youth Ministries in Pleasanton, CA.